SteelCompendium/data-md-dse/Bestiary/Monsters/Elves Wode/Statblocks/Wode Elf Runner.md

         tier3: 3 damage
       - name: Effect
-        effect: If this ability is used as part of the Charge main action, the runner shifts up to 2 squares first
+        effect: If this ability is used as part of the Charge main action, the runner shifts up to 2 squares first.
   - type: feature
     feature_type: trait
     name: Masking Glamor